Plananas/NetNucleus/README.md

 ## Introduction

-NetNucleus is designed for educators and administrators who need an efficient way to manage classroom activities, schedules, and assignments.
+NetNucleus is designed for educators and administrators who need an efficient way to manage a classrooms computer software, and shutdown schedules.
 This repository provides both the client application and a set of service automation tools.
-To follow along, you should have basic knowledge of Python and web development.

 ## Features